bitcoinerlab/secp256k1/README.md

 ### Usage with React Native

-@noble/secp256k1 uses Javascript BigInt, which is fully supported in React Native on iOS.
+@noble/secp256k1 uses Javascript `BigInt`, which is fully supported in React Native on iOS.
 However, to use it on Android, you must make sure you use the Hermes Javascript Engine, available from [RN-0.70 release](https://github.com/facebook/hermes/issues/510).

 ## Authors and Contributors